Intersection density of imprimitive groups of degree $pq$: Proof of Theorem

-\subsection{Proof of Theorem \ref{thm:density-MC}}
+\subsubsection{Proof of Theorem \ref{thm:density-MC}}

-Let $\mathcal{F}$ be a coclique of $\Gamma_M.$ Without loss of generality, we may assume that $id\in \mathcal{F}$ since we can always multiply $\mathcal{F}$ by the inverse of one of its element and obtain another intersecting set.
+Let $\mathcal{F}$ be a coclique of $\Gamma_M.$ Without loss of generality, we may assume that $id\in \mathcal{F}$ since we can always multiply $\mathcal{F}$ by the inverse of one of its elements and obtain another intersecting set.

 First assume that $\mathcal{F}$ is not contained in $H$.
 For any $t\in \{0,1,\ldots,k-1\}$, we define $\mathcal{F}_t = \mathcal{F} \cap \left( \bigcup_{s=0}^{p-1}H \alpha^s \psi^t \right)$.
 1mm